Data protection and privacy

 We will acknowledge comments that have been received by post or email.
 Those submitted using our website are acknowledged automatically at time of submission.
 We will not notify you of the decision, however a copy of the decision notice will be made available online at the time of decision.

 The personal information you provide will only be used by the Council, in accordance with General Data Protection Regulation (GDPR) 2016 and used for the purposes of determining the planning application.
-It is important you consider the content of your comment as this will be published on our website for all applications received on or after 1st January 2019.
+It is important you consider the content of your comment as this will be published on our website.

 Prior to publishing on our website or issuing a paper copy, we will remove the author’s telephone numbers, email address and signature, special category data (e.g. supporting statements that include information about health conditions or ethnic origin), discriminatory data and information agreed to be confidential but all comments relating to an application together with your name and address will be visible.
 You also need to be aware that all correspondence will be made available for public inspection (including public and press) at our offices without the removal of any personal information.
 Please see our privacy notice for further information.